rfshelley/Documentation/getting-started/first-smartapp.rst

         theswitch.off()
     }

-Save your SmartApp in the IDE, publish it again for yourself, and then install it again in the simulator.
+Save your SmartApp in the IDE, publish it again for yourself, and then install it again in the Simulator.
 Now when you change the motion to "inactive", the switch will turn off.

 ----